perses/perses/docs/ui-package-architecture.md

 ## Local development

-The `perses/perses` and `perses/shared` repositories are separate pnpm workspaces managed with Turborepo.
+The `perses/perses` and `perses/shared` repositories are separate pnpm workspaces.
 During UI development you usually:

 1. Install dependencies in `perses/ui`.